senseisimple/emulab-stable/www/sec-check/README-howto.txt

        security certificates as the inner Elab is swapped in and out over time.
 Firefox doesn't like the certificate changes.

+       Login cookies go stale after a while.
+Nothing will work until you have logged in again as admin.
+You'll have to repeat this when that happens:

+           gmake admin

      - Run activate:

            gmake activate |& tee activate.wget/activate.log